DevOpsDolapo/DevOps_Projects/PROJECT 10/Project10.md

 ## Implementing a DevOps Tooling Website Solution

+As a DevOps Engineer, it's important to know how to implement a tooling website solution that can allow easy and seamless access to DevOps tools within a corporate infrastructure.

+For this project, our DevOps tooling website will be running on a 3-tier architecture, which is essentially a client-server architecture that separates the user interface (presentation layer), application processing (application layer), and data management (data layer) into three distinct tiers or layers.

-Our DevOps tooling website will consist of the following tools:
+The DevOps tooling website will consist of the following tools:

 1. [Jenkins](https://jenkins.io/) - this is an automation server used to build CI/CD pipelines.
 It is free and open source.